 Additionally, these design guidelines are intended to direct project design and to provide clear communication of what is expected and required.
-Property owners within KVBP should inform their design team of these requirements early on in the design process.
-All development plans will be reviewed by The Development Corporation of Knox County (TDC) staff, TDC's Design Review Board (DRB), and the Knoxville-Knox County Metropolitan Planning Commission (MPC) staff.
+Property owners within MBP should inform their design team of these requirements early on in the design process.
+All development plans will be reviewed by operational staff of the IDB, and the Knoxville-Knox County Metropolitan Planning Commission (MPC) staff.
 Refer to Section 2.C for additional information on the DRB.

-These design guidelines establish the minimum standards which shall be conformed to, as required by TDC and MPC.
+These design guidelines establish the minimum standards which shall be conformed to, as required by Knoxville-Knox County Chamber and MPC.
 They do not replace the need for conformance to any applicable federal, state, county, or local obligations or approval procedures.
 All structures must conform to applicable state or local building codes, zoning ordinances, or other governmental regulations to ensure the health and safety of users.
 If any provisions of these design guidelines are more restrictive than the applicable codes, the provisions of the design guidelines shall apply.

-Development plans for KVBP are also subject to permitting through Knox County.
+Development plans for MBP are also subject to permitting through Knox County.

-TDC will work with each property owner to facilitate development of their site.
-If stumbling blocks are encountered due to specifics in the design guidelines or other County regulations, these should be brought to the attention of TDC staff to help work through them.
+The operational staff of the IDB will work with each property owner to facilitate development of their site.
+If stumbling blocks are encountered due to specifics in the design guidelines or other County regulations, these should be brought to the attention of operational staff of the IDB to help work through them.

-In all instances, do not hesitate to contact TDC's staff for answers to questions or concerns.
-TDC encourages a preliminary meeting with staff to review these guidelines.
+In all instances, do not hesitate to contact operational staff of the IDB for answers to questions or concerns.
+The operational staff of the IDB encourages a preliminary meeting with staff to review these guidelines.